In this post, we’ll see:

 Type the key name you prefer without space and then add .exe at the end (Here, I’m providing the name as potplayer.exe).
 Remember that the entire key name (In our instance: potplayer.exe) is the command.
 Also, note that key name without .exe (potplayer) is a command too.

 In the right pane, you can see the “Default.”
 Double-click it and then paste the path you’ve copied earlier in the “Value data” field.
 Hit the Ok button.

 That’s it.
 From now on, whenever you execute the command potplayer (or potplayer.exe) in Run Command Box, it’ll open PotPlayer.

-I hope that this guide helps you to create, open or add Run Command.
-If you like this post, share this one with your friends.
+I hope that this guide helps you to create, open, or add Run Command.